layilin/SP23-33852/_texts/full-text.md

 [^f99n5]: An adjustable beam that supports the spindle of the runner or upper stone in a grain mill.

-[^f99n6]: Mortised.
-To be fixed in or joined together closely and firmly.

-[^f99n7]: An island that now forms part of the US Virgin Islands.
+[^f99n6]: An island that now forms part of the US Virgin Islands.

-[^f99n8]: Isla de Vieques, a part of Puerto Rico that lies immediately east of the main island.
+[^f99n7]: Isla de Vieques, a part of Puerto Rico that lies immediately east of the main island.

 ---